LoanpyDataHub/gerstnerhungarian/docs/mkcldf.rst

 Here we are defining three custom columns that are not included by default, using `attr.ib <https://www.attrs.org/en/stable/api-attr.html#attr.ib>`_ and the Lexeme class that we have imported earlier.
-The column ``Meaning`` comes directly from the raw file and contains a ", " separated list of translations into English that we will call "senses".
+The column ``Meaning`` comes directly from the raw file and contains a comma-space separated list of translations into English that we will call "senses".
 ``Sense_ID`` is a foreign key that points to one of the senses in the ``senses.csv`` table and ``Entry_ID`` is a foreign key that points to the